BMGhack/BMGPetBot/lambda_deploy/README.md

 Steps:

-Set up the aws command line tool. https://aws.amazon.com/cli/
+* Set up the aws command line tool. https://aws.amazon.com/cli/

-Get all your AWS stuff configured (Keys, secrets, etc).
+* Get all your AWS stuff configured (Keys, secrets, etc).
 See: http://boto3.readthedocs.io/en/latest/guide/configuration.html

-Set up the virtual environment.
+* Set up the virtual environment.

-Create a role that will be used to deploy this. python iamstuff.py
+* Create a role that will be used to deploy this:

+python iamstuff.py

-Zip up your code (including necessary stuff from the virtualenv).
+* Zip up your code (including necessary stuff from the virtualenv):

 . zip_for_lambda.sh

-Deploy.
+* Deploy!

 python simple_lambda_create.py

-Schedule the job to run hourly (or other cycle).
+* Schedule the job to run hourly (or other cycle).

+You can also update a deployment:

+python simple_lambda_update.py